Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 Option 1: PassiveQUICEstablishment
 Description: This option indicated that the BoQ FSM will passivley wait for the remote BGP peer to establish the BGP QUIC connecton.
 As specified in <Section 5.1>, a BoQ speaker's role can be a QUIC client, a QUIC server, or any.
 If a BoQ speaker is configured as a QUIC client, the PassiveQUICEstablishment MUST be set to FALSE; when a BoQ speaker is configured as a QUIC server, the PassiveQUICEstablishment MUST be set to TRUE.
 Value: TURE or FALSE
-Applicability: the control channel

 Option 2: TrackQUICState
 Description: The BoQ FSM normally tracks the end result of a QUIC connection attempt rather than individual QUIC messages.
 Optionally, the BoQ FSM can support additional interaction with the QUIC connection negotiation.
 The interaction with the QUIC events may increase the amount of logging the BGP peer connection requires and the number of BoQ FSM changes.
 Value: TRUE or FALSE
-Applicability: the control channel

 Group 4: BGP Message Processing
 Optional Session Attributes: DelayOpen, DelayOpenTime,
                                       DelayOpenTimer,
                                       SendNOTIFICATIONwithoutOPEN,
                                       CollisionDetectEstablishedState
-Applicability: the control channel

 ### Adminstrative Events